Prof. Dr. Murali Naidu

 2. Year 1 Human Anatomy (DAED 1101) for Bachelor of Dentistry (BDS)

-3. Year 1 Foundational Anatomy (MBEB1101) for Bachelor of Biomedicine
+3. Semester 1 Basic Anatomy (MIX1001) for Bachelor of Biomedical Science.

-The Department is presently involved in a number of research activities funded by the University (University Malaya Research Grant, UMRG), Fundamental Research Grant Scheme (FRGS) by Ministry Of Education and SciFund from Ministry of Science Technology and Innovation (MOSTI).
-The main research areas in the department are endocrinology and neuroscience.
+The Department is presently involved in a number of research activities funded by the University (University Malaya Research Grant, UMRG), Fundamental Research Grant Scheme (FRGS) by Ministry Of Education and SciFund from Ministry of Science Technology and Innovation (MOSTI) etc. The main research areas in the department are reproductive biology, toxicology, neuroscience and natural product.
 Besides that, research on natural products and medicinal mushrooms are also actively running.

 |Please contact individual researchers listed below for more information:-|